 And I am calling this theoretical move ‘mysterious’ because negotiation and the idea of symbolic struggles for legitimacy, as I will explain, require the ontological possibility of the self-reflective agency (Bouzanis, 2022) – a possibility that is missing in Bourdieu’s thought (Bouzanis and Kemp, 2020).
-My general point in these paragraphs is that in Bourdieu’s case, as in Marx’s case, a social ontology (socialized metaphysics) can explain the ‘nature’ and production of metaphysical ‘views of the social world’ (sociologised metaphysics) as they emerged in different fields.
-In Chapter Four I will further explain how (Pa) and (Pb) are linked with each other, and both underlie what I have called the fundamental predicament of meta-analysis.
+My general point in these paragraphs is that in Bourdieu’s case, as in Marx’s case, a social ontology (socialised metaphysics) can explain the ‘nature’ and the social production of metaphysical ‘views of the social world’ (sociologised metaphysics) as they emerged in different fields.
+In Chapter 4, I will further explain how (Pa) and (Pb) are linked with each other, and both underlie what I have called the fundamental predicament of meta-analysis.

-Are our ‘views of the social world’ merely an imprint of material necessity (forced upon our cognition by the material world and the social structures within which we are placed), or, it is rather the case that our creative imagination can ‘escape’ this imprint?
-Many social constructionists have argued for the idea of the discursive production and modification or our images of the world.
+Are our ‘views of the social world’ merely an imprint of material necessity (forced upon our cognition by the material world and the social structures within which we are placed), or it is rather the case that our creative imagination can ‘escape’ this imprint?
+Many social constructionists have argued for the idea of the discursive production and modification of our images of the world.
 This idea frequently implies that there is a relatively autonomous factor in the formation of our conventional world-views, that is, that instead of them being either a mere co-product or a projection of external necessities, there is a factor of indeterminacy and conventionality in our formulation of world-imageries – there are also imagined worlds, as well as imagined properties of them that do not exist, or that do not exist in the form we imagine them.
 So, can we imagine different sub-worlds which somehow ‘escape’ from the mandates of our class position or our immediate experience?
 And if we can, is this possibility of imagination efficacious in some way or another?
-This question of the efficacy of the imagination leads us to the idea that even if we are capable of imagining other worlds, institutions, structures, or objects, we cannot do whatever we wish with social reality, in that social structures and/or institutions are not as malleable as we might wish.
-More specifically, social realists have not only pointed to the idea that real structures and/or functions constrain and enable individual agents’ thoughts and actions in various degrees and modes, but also to the idea that powerful structures ‘resist’ agents’ transformative interaction.
+This question of the efficacy of the imagination leads us to the idea that even if we are capable of imagining other worlds, institutions, structures or objects, we cannot do whatever we wish with social reality, in that social structures and/or institutions are not as malleable as we might wish.
+More specifically, social realists have not only pointed to the idea that real structures and/or functions constrain and enable individual agents’ thoughts and actions in various degrees and modes but also to the idea that powerful structures ‘resist’ agents’ transformative interaction.
 The key idea here is that social forms have powers of their own.

 Do social structures exert causal powers upon us then, or they are conventional constructs of our interaction which takes place within a certain linguistic context?
-In Chapter Five, I will critically draw on the works of prominent critical realists such as Roy Bhaskar (1975, 1979, 2011), Margaret Archer (1995, 1996, 2013) and Dave Elder-Vass (2010, 2012).
-Critical realism is a variety of ‘mild’ – if you will allow me the expression – social realism that, in general terms, avoids common fallacies of classical social realism (like social determinism, crude materialism, etc).
-Yet, contra critical realism, in this book, I will argue that instead of having their own powers, social structures are rather crystalisations of the shared imaginary world-views on which social interaction draws.
+In Chapter 5, I will critically draw on the works of prominent critical realists such as Roy Bhaskar (1975, 1979, 2011), Margaret Archer (1995, 1996, 2013) and Dave Elder-Vass (2010, 2012).
+Critical realism is a variety of ‘mild’ – if you will allow me the expression – social realism that, in general terms, avoids common fallacies of classical social realism (like social determinism and crude materialism).
+Yet, contra critical realism, in this book, I will argue that instead of having their own powers, social structures are rather crystallisations of the shared imaginary world-views on which social interaction draws.
 In order to further explain this idea, I will reflect on the anti-naturalist tradition which utilises the notion of the social imaginary.